YusifMurad/.Mp3-File-To-.Srt-File/README.md

 - First run takes ~2 minutes (model download)
 - Free Google Colab has limited GPU time
 - Large files may take longer to process
+- The public link expires after 1 week — simply re-run Cell 2 to get a new one

 ---